 We negotiate and license on a national level for licensing online journals on behalf of the higher and further education and research communities in the UK.
 Our journal agreements were established in 2004 as a successor to earlier consortial initiatives that emerged with the arrival of online journals in the mid-1990s.

 Content from 16 leading scholarly publishers is covered by our journal agreements which typically span 1-3 years in duration.
 Over 7,000 online journals are available to authorised users.
-Financial savings on the content purchased, as a result of focused negotiations by our staff, amounted to £6 million in 2012 and we estimate that NESLi2 has saved the community over £50 million since its inception in 2004.
+Financial savings on the content purchased, as a result of focused negotiations by our staff, amounted to £6 million in 2012 and we estimate our negotiations have saved the community over £50 million since 2004.
 The content itself is made accessible directly from publishers’ web platforms.

 Our specialist team of negotiators manages all aspects of the Journal Agreement offers, including our Helpdesk, who are always on hand to answer questions from member institutions.